Isangeles/mural/README.md

 ## Commands
 [Burn](https://github.com/Isangeles/flame/tree/master/cmd/burn) CI handles commands execution.
 Additionally to Burn tools, Mural implements guiman tool to manage game GUI.
-You can access CI by dropdown console in main menu or chat window in HUD, both accessible by pressing [`](grave).
+You can access CI by the dropdown console in the main menu or chat window in HUD, both accessible by pressing [`](grave).

 Note: all commands entered in HUD chat window must be prefixed by '$' character.

   Exit mural: